Bassadanza/java-junior/README.md

 - Stateful and stateless design
 - Metrics of OOAD: Coupling and Cohesion

-## Demo: Logger Library Refactoring to OO-Design
+## Demo: logger Library Refactoring to OO-Design
 - Example Appenders and Filters
 - What are the profits for our library?